 Vaccines against diarrhea are relatively new, but they already are making a dramatic impact.
 Rotavirus vaccines protect against the leading cause of severe childhood diarrhea, and the World Health Organization recommends their introduction in all countries.1

 Rotavirus causes one-third of child deaths due to diarrhea, and the vast majority of these occur in developing countries of Africa and Asia.2 It cannot be treated with antibiotics or other drugs, and nearly every child in the world is at risk, regardless of hygiene, sanitation, or access to clean water.
 Immunization offers the best hope for preventing severe rotavirus, and could save nearly 2.4 million lives by 2030.3

-Since 2006, two rotavirus vaccines have been available, and already they are reducing hospitalizations and deaths caused by rotavirus—as well as deaths from diarrhea from any cause.4 They also are protecting children and adults too old to receive vaccination, through herd immunity.5 As part of an integrated package of interventions that includes ORS, zinc, breastfeeding, nutrition, and sanitation/hygiene, rotavirus vaccination is one of the best ways to prevent death from diarrhea.
+Since 2006, two rotavirus vaccines have been available, and already they are reducing hospitalizations and deaths caused by rotavirus—as well as deaths from diarrhea from any cause.4 They also are protecting children and adults too old to receive vaccination, through herd immunity.5 In early 2014, India licensed a new, locally produced rotavirus vaccine, which will soon be available through India’s national immunization program.
+As part of an integrated package of interventions that includes ORS, zinc, breastfeeding, nutrition, and sanitation/hygiene, rotavirus vaccination is one of the best ways to prevent death from diarrhea.

-PATH is working with the GAVI Alliance and other partners to ensure that all children can receive rotavirus vaccines, no matter where they live.
+PATH is working with the Gavi, The Vaccine Alliance and other partners to ensure that all children can receive rotavirus vaccines, no matter where they live.
 We also are collaborating with manufacturers to accelerate the development of other new diarrhea vaccines.

 1 WHO.
 Rotavirus vaccines: WHO Position Paper – January 2013.Weekly Epidemiological Record.
 2013;88(5):49-64.